Hughie Campbell: The Boys, Herogasm, and Highland Laddie (2006–2011)

-Wee Hughie grew up in rural Scotland, an adopted child.
-He had a rather bizarre childhood, including a period of trauma from exposure to a giant tapeworm, the shock of being present when an airline pilot suddenly has a mental breakdown mid-flight, and a childhood friend nicknamed Det (Horace Bronson), with an unnaturally powerful stench.
-With his childhood friends, he played at being a boy detective; they had actually discovered a cigarette smuggling operation handled by a local pub owner.
-During a later outing, they threw stones at a dog, only for Wee Hughie to get upset when one of his throws hit its mark, and out of guilt would spend the evening taking the injured dog back to its home.
-As an adult, he'd leave for Glasgow.
-His relationship with his parents and childhood friends has him being irritated by how they sometimes treat him, while outside viewers (Annie and Mallory) have pointed out he's lucky to have them.
+Hugh "Wee Hughie" Campbell grew up in Auchterladle, rural Scotland, as an adopted child.
+He had a rather bizarre childhood, including a period of trauma from exposure to a giant tapeworm and a childhood friend nicknamed "Det", with an unnaturally powerful stench.
+With his childhood friends, he played at being a boy detective; they discovered a cigarette smuggling operation handled by a local pub owner.
+As an adult, he leaves for Glasgow.
+He is sometimes irritated and embarrassed by how his parents and childhood friends treat him, while third parties (Annie "Starlight" January and Greg Mallory) point out that he is lucky to have them.

-Despite his embarrassment at his childhood adventures, they reveal his natural talent as a detective, as he quickly picks up the task of surveillance with the Boys.
-He is able to reason out the murder of a young gay man by Swingwing, as well as the motive behind it; he is able to sort out the motivations of a Russian gangster enough to track her flight, even if he is too late to catch her; and he is able to piece together Butcher's ultimate plan where the rest of The Boys were unaware such a plan existed.
+Despite his embarrassment at his childhood adventures, they reveal his talent as a detective, as he quickly picks up the task of surveillance with the Boys.
+He is able to deduce the motive for the murder of a young gay man by Swingwing; to sort out the motivations of a Russian gangster enough to track her flight; and to piece together Butcher's ultimate plan while the rest of the Boys were unaware such a plan existed.

-Wee Hughie first experiences the world of superhumans firsthand when his girlfriend Robin Mawhinney is accidentally killed by A-Train during a fight in which the latter is subduing another "Supe" while traveling faster than the speed of sound.
+Wee Hughie's girlfriend Robin Mawhinney is accidentally killed by A-Train during a fight in which the latter is subduing another Supe while traveling faster than the speed of sound.
 The other Supe is thrown at high speed into Robin, and both of them hit a nearby brick wall, instantly killing Robin and leaving Wee Hughie holding her now severed hands and forearms.
-Due to this experience, Butcher recruits him to take Mallory's vacated spot on the Boys, and would later inject him with Compound V, without Wee Hughie's permission.
+Due to this experience, Billy Butcher recruits him to take Mallory's vacated spot on the Boys, and later injects him with Compound V without his permission.